gwyatt40/Pi-in-the-Sky/README.md

 ### Constraints:
 - Time- Time is the biggest constraint on the possibilities for this assignment
 - Safety- Safety must be taken into consideration, ex.
 Building something like a hot air balloon may not be possible.
 - Resources- It may be possible to source some resources, depending on which flight type is chosen but some, such as helium, may be harder to obtain.
+- Cost- Components for this project could be pricey, and we shpuld work to make sure that everything we use in our design is affordable
 - Weight- Anything that is going to fly (especially a balloon) has weight constraints.
 If our goal is to drop a hamburger, it may be too heavy.

 ## Brainstorming